dsebastien/modernWebDevGenerator/README.md

 ## About
 ModernWebDevGenerator is a [Yeoman](http://yeoman.io/) generator that will help you quickly get up and running with [ModernWebDevBuild](https://github.com/dsebastien/modernWebDevBuild).

-Projects created with this Yeoman Generator will be able to directly leverage the awesome Gulp-based build provided by the [ModernWebDevBuild](https://github.com/dsebastien/modernWebDevBuild) project, which includes many tasks and features out of the box (e.g., transpilation of TypeScript/ES2015 to ES5, SASS transpilation to CSS, Minification, Bundling, Code quality & code style checks, Sourcemaps, ...).
+Projects created with this Yeoman Generator will be able to directly leverage the awesome Gulp-based build provided by the [ModernWebDevBuild](https://github.com/dsebastien/modernWebDevBuild) project, which includes many tasks and features out of the box (e.g., transpilation of TypeScript/ES2015 to ES5, SASS transpilation to CSS, Minification, Bundling, Code quality & code style checks, Sourcemaps, support for unit testing, ...).

 This project comes with a fully working Angular 2 configuration.